 The main benefits of Payoneer are that all payments can be received in a single location, and the user can deposit and withdraw money.
-There are multiple payout options, users can access a large selection of currency accounts, and payments can be received from anywhere.
+There are multiple payout options; users can access a large selection of currency accounts; and payments can be received from anywhere.

 The Xoom app is easy to use, and all financial and personal data is encrypted and stored on the company servers.
 Funds can be sent with credit and debit cards, via a bank account, or with a PayPal account.
 If you send money from your bank account, it can take up to three working days for the funds to arrive.

-To send money, there’s a verification process to complete.
+Sending money requires a verification process to complete.
 After that, you can send money freely.
 But, verification is always necessary if you need to send more than $1,000 in a single day.

 Paysend is a mobile app that allows you to make financial transactions directly from your bank accounts.
 This is more flexible than a traditional bank transfer, and it’s a great way to circumvent outrageous international money transfer fees.
 A Paysend user can even collect cash directly from a participating Paysend retail outlet.

-When a user purchases with certain retailers, they and the retailer get 6% cashback too!
+When a user purchases with certain retailers, they and the retailer get 6% cashback, too!
 Paysend charges only $3 to purchase a money order, and the transaction fee is set at $1.80, which is very reasonable.
 There are no hidden, monthly, foreign transaction, or service charge fees to worry about, and Paysend is free to download.